cypress-io/cypress/cypress/v0.0/documentation/3-Guides/5-Continuous Integration.md

 `cypress ci` and `cypress run` both run your tests headlessly.

-- `cypress ci` uploads build assets (such as screenshots and videos) to our Cypress servers after a test run completes.
+- `cypress ci` uploads build assets (such as screenshots, videos, and logs) to our Cypress servers after a test run completes.
+If you do not want your assets to be tracked by Cypress, you will want to use `cypress run`.
+- `cypress run` does *not* upload build assets (such as screenshots, videos, and logs) to our Cypress servers after a test run completes.
 This also means that you will not be able to review your screenshots or videos in our upcoming Cypress CI Portal.
-- `cypress run` does *not* upload build assets (such as screenshots and videos) to our Cypress servers after a test run completes.
-If you do not want your assets to be tracked by Cypress, you will want to use `cypress run`.

 We recommend that you use `cypress ci` to take advantage of our upcoming Cypress CI Portal where you will be able to easily review failures, logs, screenshots, and videos of each test run which you can preview below.

-**Our Upcoming View of Builds in the Desktop App**
+**Upcoming View of Builds in the Desktop App**
 ![desktop](https://cloud.githubusercontent.com/assets/1271364/20360333/4ed80f7a-ac01-11e6-849a-cea67637dad4.png)

-**Our Upcoming CI Portal**
+**Upcoming CI Portal**
 ![Portal Online](https://cloud.githubusercontent.com/assets/1271364/20360298/305b6f6a-ac01-11e6-94e9-6a8264002fa3.jpg)